 Stef Craps is an associate professor of English literature at Ghent University, where he directs the Cultural Memory Studies Initiative.
+His research interests range across contemporary global Anglophone literature, C20 and C21 British fiction, memory and trauma studies, postcolonial theory, and ecocriticism and environmental humanities.
 He is the author of Postcolonial Witnessing: Trauma Out of Bounds (Palgrave Macmillan, 2013; paperback 2015) and Trauma and Ethics in the Novels of Graham Swift: No Short-Cuts to Salvation (Sussex Academic Press, 2005), and the editor, with Lucy Bond and Pieter Vermeulen, of Memory Unbound: Tracing the Dynamics of Memory Studies (Berghahn, 2017; paperback 2018).
 He has also guest-edited two special issues of Studies in the Novel, on climate change fiction (with Rick Crownshaw) and postcolonial trauma novels (with Gert Buelens), and one of Criticism: A Quarterly for Literature and the Arts, on transcultural Holocaust memory (with Michael Rothberg).
 His next book project is an introductory guide to the concept of trauma for Routledge’s New Critical Idiom series (with Lucy Bond).

 For more information, please visit his personal website at www.stefcraps.com.